saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/additional-proxies.md

   * `all_proxy`
   * `ALL_PROXY` (they can be in the form `http://host.name:port` or `host.name:port`)

 When a proxy is auto-detected, Sauce Connect Proxy will route all network traffic between the Sauce Connect Proxy client running on your network and the Sauce Labs REST API through the detected proxy.
 The traffic between the Sauce Connect Proxy client and the SUT will also be routed through the proxy.
-You can disable automatic proxy detection with the command-line option `./sc --no-autodetect`.
+You can disable automatic proxy detection with the command-line option [--no-autodetect](/dev/cli/sauce-connect-proxy#--no-autodetect).

 To set up and run Sauce Connect Proxy for this situation, see [Basic Setup](/secure-connections/sauce-connect/setup-configuration/basic-setup).